Mohammad-Talaat7/Learning/Courses/GPUs Programming/Introduction to Concurrent Programming with GPUs.md

 - If you have chosen to use the higher level CUDA runtime API it can imped the GPU code (in .ptx or .cubin extension)into the host code to do this we need to compile both types of codes via NVCC command and once done they can interoperate we still need to use a host oriented compiler like GCC or G++ which wore output in the executable thankfully via the NVCC command
 - If you are targeting the driver API you have to compile the GPU code (.ptx-.fatbin) and the CPU code (host code) separately then have the host-executable interact with the GPU via the driver API
 ![[lt46q7vNR2-eOqu7zbdv8Q_eed25abbc36e4a4da116d131d4781b86_Lلللesson5_CUDA_Software_Layers-readonly.png]]
+## CUDA Runtime Driver APIs
+- determining how the code will be compiled will change the way the code is written so it’s important to have the vision of compilation in mind
+### CUDA Runtime API
+- The Runtime API is just an abstraction of the driver which save developers from tasks like initialization of modules and managing context
+- Another simplification is that in runtime API all kernels that were compiled into any associated GPU code are available to host code as well therefore no need to selectively load modules and kernels into the current context
+- To write code that utilize this API you will need to write in a C++ Language in general